ZhouWeiJosh/JoshuaChow.github.io/essays/smartquestion.md

 ## Questions from a Smart Perspective

 Who, what, when, where, and why?

-This common phrase has probably been heard while describing a text
+which similarily what software developers are doing when asking for help.

 ## Smart Question, a good one